Affiliate links on Android Authority may earn us a commission. Learn more.

 If you already have an iPhone 13 of some kind, there’s not much point in upgrading to the iPhone 14 series.
 We don’t think it’s worth the money, since the changes are minimal.
 That’s especially true with the standard iPhone 14 and the 14 Plus, which even sport the same chipset as their predecessors.

 The story is a bit different with the iPhone 14 and 14 Plus.
 While they’re great phones overall and have plenty to offer, there are drawbacks that make them harder to recommend to a wider audience.
 Because of their mediocre charging capabilities, the lack of a pixel-binning camera upgrade, and slower 60Hz displays, the phones feel like they’re two or even three generations behind the Android competition.
-You’ll probably still enjoy the experience if you’re an Apple fan, but we think that Android has better options at this price point.
+You’ll probably still enjoy the experience if you’re an Apple fan, but we think that Android has better options at this MSRP.

 What experts are saying about the iPhone 14 series

 We’re very familiar with what these iPhones have to offer, since we’ve reviewed the iPhone 14, 14 Plus, and 14 Pro.

 We think the iPhone 14 is an impressive entry-level iPhone flagship.
 The build quality is brilliant, the battery will get you through the day with ease, and the cameras are quite capable, offering superb videography features.
 However, as we’ve said, it’s tough to recommend to a wider audience since it’s a very minor upgrade over its predecessor and falls behind the Android competition in many ways.